The Frank-Ratchye Fund for Art @ the Frontier

 The STUDIO administers the Frank-Ratchye Fund for Art @ the Frontier (FRFAF): an endowment to encourage the creation of innovative artworks by the faculty, students and staff of Carnegie Mellon University.
 With this fund, the STUDIO seeks to develop a cache of groundbreaking projects created at CMU — works that can be described as “thinking at the edges” of the intersection of disciplines.
 The Frank-Ratchye Fund supports at least three projects per year, which are selected by a committee twice annually.
 Any faculty, student or staffperson actively affiliated with Carnegie Mellon is eligible to apply, regardless of their home department.

+The funding season for Spring 2014 grants, including microgrants, is now closed.
 Applications for Fall 2014 FRFAF grants (over $500) are due 11:59pm on Wednesday, October 1st.
-Applications for Microgrants (for amounts under $500) are accepted on a rolling basis.
+Applications for microgrants (for amounts under $500) will be accepted on a rolling basis beginning August 30, 2014.

 If you are actively affiliated with Carnegie Mellon and are interested in applying for a FRFAF Grant, please be sure to review the following resources:

 You may also be interested in information about:

 - FRFAF Microgrants (up to $500)

 - Our Benefactors, Sarah Ratchye (A’83) and Ed Frank (CS’85)

 - Previously Awarded FRFAF Grants, (2013-)

 Questions about FRFAF grants or the application process may be directed to: